JiahaoShen0510/Employee-Attrition-Data-Analysis/README.md

 For the Logistic Regression model, the 87.755% accuracy rate is achieved; and for the Neural Network model, the 87.07% accuracy rate is achieved.

-The project is part of the KCL module 7SSDJ180 Research Project, which the full project will be published in the future.